Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

 Fees, charges, and cost recovery

-Fast-track involves an upfront levy and fees applied to process costs that will be recovered for the agencies involved.
+Fast-track involves an upfront levy and application fee applied to process costs that will be recovered by the Environmental Protection Authority for the agencies involved.